trixi-framework/TrixiParticles.jl/docs/src/systems/weakly_compressible_sph.md

 ## [Particle Shifting Technique](@id shifting)

-The Particle Shifting Technique (PST) is a technique to correct tensile instability in regions of low pressure, as observed in viscous flow around an object.
+The Particle Shifting Technique (PST) is used to correct tensile instability in regions of low pressure, as observed in viscous flow around an object.
 Without PST, tensile instability causes non-physical separation of the fluid from the object, introducing void regions behind the object.